 Activities spending – 112€

 On my first day, I went to see two castles outside of Copenhagen.
 The Fredriksborg Castle entrance fee was 75 dkk (10€ / $11) and the Kronborg Castle entrance fee was 90 dkk (12€ / $13.30).
 I also took a food tour that cost 700 dkk (94€ / $103).
 Surprisingly I spent about as much on the food tour as I did on three days worth of food.
 One of the last things I did while exploring Copenhagen was climb the tower at the Church of Our Savior for 45 dkk (6€ / $6.60).
+Of course there are many more things to do in Copenhagen if you have a longer stay.

 Obviously I would’ve spent a lot more money here without the comped room, but overall it wasn’t a super expensive trip.
 If you’re on a tight budget, consider staying in a hostel dorm instead of a private room.
 You could also check Airbnb for apartments or even a room in someone’s apartment.
 For three days, I averaged 81.58€ per day traveling in Copenhagen, which probably would’ve been around 210€ per day with accommodation.